Gifted and Talent Development

 - What are local norms?

-- Why use local norms and national norms during universal screening?
+- Why use local norms during universal screening?

 - Why are we using CogAT, not NNAT or any individual tests?